tjr214/tree-of-life/color_scales.md

-NOTE: "flecked" means "dotted with".
+NOTE: "flecked" means "dotted with particles of".

 # King Scale